federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 ### **Missing values imputation**

-In the main dataset, missing or otherwise difficult to process entries are of two kinds: unknown length, genre, or colour; and a range of values for production years.
+In the main dataset, missing or otherwise difficult to process entries are of two kinds: unknown length, genre, or colour; and a range of values for production year.

 -   The only film with unknown length is *Eniaios* (\#1544), by Gregory Markopoulos.
 The full movie lasts about 80 hours, but it has not been screened yet in its entirety.
 A few new cycles, of the twenty-two in total, have been released to the public every four years since 2004, also thanks to a successful [Kickstarter campaign](https://www.kickstarter.com/projects/1525866264/towards-eniaios-and-the-temenos) in 2012.
 How long the movie was when it entered various polls is not known, so the value is left blank (the observation is removed when the length dimension is analysed);

 -   One movie has unknown genre and one unknown colour specification.
 These are, respectively, *Reisender Krieger \[TV\]* (\#1947), by Christian Schocher, and *Line Describing a Cone* (\#1422), by Anthony McCall.
 The former is a *road movie* that focuses on the protagonists' journey, both physical and spiritual.
 The latter is an *experimental* film that invites the viewer to interact with light, so it could be seen as having the features of both black-and-white and colour movies;

--   Three movies have a range of values for production years.
+-   Three movies have a range of values for production year.
 These are *Scenes from Under Childhood* (\#1490), by Stan Brakhage, *Little Stabs at Happiness* (\#1599), by Ken Jacobs, and *The Wire \[TV\]* (\#1934), by various directors.
 In this case, I replaced the range of years with the average, rounding down unless the latter was an integer.

 ``` r
 replace.with.mean <- function(df, column, delimiter = "-") {